bassclefstudio/ScratchCompiler/README.md

 |1|`HLT`|If this flag is ever set, the processor will halt and no longer execute commands.|
 |2|`Eq`|Indicates whether the value in the `A` and `B` registers are the same (equal).|

+### Display
+The display controls a vector-based pen graphics driver, which can draw shapes and lines on the screen.
+It uses the memory range from `$8000` to `$8010` to store the following information:

+ - `X1` and `Y1`: The first point storage.
+Point co-ordinates can be negative.
+ - `X2` and `Y2`: The second point storage.
+Point co-ordinates can be negative.
+ - `R`,`G`,`B`: The color of the pen for this command.
+Values can range from 0 to 255.
+ - `S`: The size of the pen stroke.
+ - `Scale`: The current scale factor for pen/screen co-ordinates.
+ - `Cmd`: The ID of the command that is being sent to the display.

+These values can be loaded into memory, and then will be loaded when a command calls the control signal `DispRef`, which tells the display to execute the command in memory.

 ## Signals
 Signals are individual broadcasts sent to a specific part of the processor to tell it to perform a given action.
 They store no state and do not involve multiple components of the project.
 Each one is called by a broadcast of type `call_{SignalName}`, where the `SignalName` is the specific name for that action.
 The beginning `call_` is ommitted from the following documentation, as it is added by the command processor at runtime.
 |Signal Name|Component|Action|